zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 Alternatively, API ML provides a Zowe CLI plug-in to help administrators generate a JCL for creating the mapping filter specific for the ESM installed on the target mainframe system.
 These JCLs can be submitted on the corresponding ESM to create a distributed identity mapping filter.

-For details about how to use the plug-in tool to set up mapping in the ESM of your z/OS system, see the [Identity Federation cli plug-in](../../user-guide/cli-idfplugin.md) documentation.
+For details about how to use the plug-in tool to set up mapping in the ESM of your z/OS system, see the [Identity Federation CLI plug-in](../../user-guide/cli-idfplugin.md) documentation.

 ## API ML OIDC configuration